RadioactiveRocket/physbox/README.md

 Contains many features, including 20+ elements, play, pause and forward buttons as well as controls to change the shape and size of the brush and take a screenshot.

 ### ⚠️ IMPORTANT ⚠️
-Setting the render mode to glow is **NOT** reccomended as of this version as the game will run very, *very* slow.
+Setting the render mode to glow is **NOT** reccomended as of this version as the game will run very slowly - especially when running the game on a browser other than Chrome.

 ---
 Version Number: `0.4.5`